-- Cluster Box Units will likely be required for this development based on recent guidance from the USPS.
-Please refer to the attached USPS memo and contact the local USPS branch to discuss further. - 2.
-The new street names must be approved by the PlanRVA (formerly RRPDC).
-Previous approvals expired. - 3.
-Send a copy of PlanRVA approval letter to Kristin Smith (smi120@henrico.us) in the Planning Department. - 4.
-After PlanRVA approval is granted, show all proposed street names on plat and ensure they are spelled correctly and located appropriately - 5.
+- 3. The streets need to be named on the POD. - 4.
+Street names must be approved by the PlanRVA.
+Send a copy of PlanRVA's approval letter to Kristin Smith (smi120@henrico.us) in the Planning Department - 5.
 Below, are the guidelines to follow when generating a new street name: - The "root" street name can only be used three times with different street type designations (Dr, Rd, Ct, Ln, etc.) - Street names spelled in a strange manner will not be approved.
 This includes slang words. - Street names that sound similar to an existing street name will not be approved. - A specific person's name can be used as a street name but approval from the individual or individual's family, if the person is deceased, is required. - Street names containing directional indicators (North, South, East, and West) will not be approved. - Street names containing apostrophes will not approved. - Street names cannot exceed 18 characters (including spaces).
 The street type suffix is not counted.
 For example: Old Springfield Farm Rd is 20 characters long and had to be reduced in size on the street sign created by the Department of Public Works.